aidannaughton/human_gesture_recognition/README.md

 - Run it by calling `python3 pose_estimation.py`

 The ROS integration is found in the ros folder.
-- A copt of the package itself is in `ROS/pose_estimation`
+- A copy of the package itself is in `ROS/pose_estimation`
 - Additionally there are two catkin workspaces `catkin_ws` is the complete project.
         `cv_bridge_ws` is the workspace used to build cv_bridge for python 3.6